samizdatco/sublime-text-shebang/readme.md

 Usage
 -----

-The plugin adds four commands to the command palette.
+The plugin adds five commands to the command palette.
 They can be run from either a source script or its counterpart output window.

  - **Run Script**
    *run the current file*